Estimation of Risk Contributions with MCMC: Capital allocation problem

-where $\phi$ is the kernel density and $h>0$ is the bandwidh.
-Since this estimator is a slight modification of the MC estimator ($\ref{MC estimator}$), it has the same problem as the MC estimator explained above.
-Moreover, the bias and the standard error of the NW estimator (see, e.g. Hansen, 2009 for their expressions) can not be computed easily because it requires the evaluation of the total loss density $f_{S}(\mbox{VaR}_{p}(S))$.
-Secondly, Glasserman (2005) developed the {\it importance sampling (IS) estimators} to overcome the problem of sample-inefficiency.
-By using the IS technique to increase samples whose sums belong to $A_{\delta}$, the bias of the IS estimators can be sufficiently small.
-However, risk models that can utilize this IS technique is limited to specific credit risk models (see, e.g., Huang et al, 2007 ; Mausser and Rosen, 2008).
-Unfortunately, the IS estimators are hardly available in our case, where the loss model ($\ref{portfolio loss model}$) has a joint loss density as specified in ($\ref{sklar theorem density form}$).
-Finallly, Hallerbach (2003) and Tasche and Tibiletti (2004) constructed estimators by supposing a generalized regression model among the losses:
+where $\phi$ is the kernel density and $\Delta>0$ is the bandwidth.
+Since this estimator can be interpreted as a smoothing modification of the MC estimator ($\ref{MC estimator}$) by kernel $\phi$, it shares the same bias trade-off explained above.
+Furthermore, the bias and asymptotic standard deviation of the NW estimator \citep[see, for example,][]{hansen2009nonparametric} cannot be computed easily because they require an evaluation of the total loss density $f_{S}(s)$ at $s=\text{VaR}_{p}(S)$.
+Finally, \citet{hallerbach2003decomposing} and \citet{tasche2004approximations} constructed estimators by assuming a regression model among the losses of the form: